 In this post, we provide you with many useful tips, practical advice, and samples on how to create a strong acknowledement for your thesis or dissertation.
 Make sure that you leave nobody out and address everyone in the correct form!

 Thesis Acknowledgement examples

-Where to place gratitude for your dissertation?
+Where to place the gratitude for your dissertation?

-That can be for example the table of contents or in the case of a doctoral thesis the dissertation abstract or thesis introduction.
+Usually, a thesis or dissertation acknowledgement is included in the very first part of your written work, situated in the first part of your written study.
+Generally, you should place it right in the middle between the title page, which opens your bachelor- or master- or Ph.D. thesis, and the beginning of your work.
+That can be for example the table of contents or in the case of a doctoral thesis the dissertation abstract.
 Some Universities provide guidelines for formatting.
 Check all specific requirements before submitting your thesis!

-How long should a Thesis Acknowledgement be?
+How long should the acknowledgement be?

 - First, start with the professional section